Packers take pass-rusher Van Ness at No. 13 in NFL draft

 Love could use some more weapons.

-Christian Watson and Romeo Doubs, who are entering their second seasons, are the only Packers wideouts under contract who had at least 100 yards receiving in 2023.
-Josiah Deguara, who had 13 catches for 114 yards last season, is the top tight end under contract.
+Christian Watson and Romeo Doubs are the only Packers wideouts under contract who had at least 100 yards receiving in 2022.
+Josiah Deguara and Tyler Davis, the top tight ends under contract, had a combined 17 catches for 140 yards.

 But it shouldn’t come as a surprise the Packers addressed defense instead in the first round.